 Private Law Children

-Reagan understands the high tensions in private children disputes and has experience of dealing with simple contact disputes and much more complex cases that may involve domestic violence, injunctions against parties, the involvement of children’s services via S7 or S37 reports and/or the issue of care proceedings, shared-care arrangements and jurisdictional disputes.
-She is also able to identify parental alienation issues and champion the causes of both mothers and fathers as a result of her breadth of experience.
+Reagan understands the high tensions in private children disputes and has experience of dealing with complex cases that may involve domestic violence, injunctions against parties, the involvement of children’s services via S7 or S37 reports and/or the issue of care proceedings, shared-care arrangements, parental alienation and jurisdictional disputes.

 Reagan’s background in children’s services allows clients to get incisive advice into the implications of parties’ actions and the proper application of the welfare checklist.
 She is able to find sensible middle grounds in such disputes and ensure that long-lasting agreements can be reached.
-She is also capable of challenging the evidence at final hearings and giving clear and relevant submissions on her clients’ behalf.
-To date, Reagan has been very successful in her private law practice and regularly receives repeat instructions from solicitors across Yorkshire.
+She is also capable of challenging the evidence at final hearings and giving clear and relevant submissions on her clients’ behalf if that is what is required.

 Reagan is frequently instructed by solicitors to represent vulnerable clients who have been abused and require protection via NMOs and/or Occupation Orders.
 She understands the need for without-notice applications and how to gather evidence and represent these clients throughout proceedings.
 She is alive to the need for vulnerable clients to not be exposed to their perpetrators at court and is aware of the methods of protecting her clients and the unexpected/interlinked issues that her clients may face around, for instance, child contact.